 - You will be notified on the App content page (Policy > App content > Sensitive App Permissions) in the Play Console to complete the permissions declaration form.

 - Complete the permissions declaration form.
-You will need to work on a video that demonstrates Geo-fenced push notifications as a core functionality of your app, please review Step 4: Provide a video demonstration from the Requesting access to location in the background document.
+You will need to produce a video that demonstrates Geo-fenced push notifications as a core functionality of your app.

 - For the Policy compliance question select the answer Yes, this app meets the Location permissions policy.